-Served numerous positions within the Traffic Bureau including Commercial vehicle weigh team Tactical patrol Unit, Diesel Emissions Unit, Commercial Carrier Compliance Unit, and as the Liaison to the State Division of Highway Traffic Safety, where I researched, wrote, apply for, and administered grants, and analyzed traffic data; promoted to Sergeant First Class.
+Served numerous positions within the Traffic Bureau including Commercial vehicle weigh team Tactical patrol Unit, Diesel Emissions Unit, Commercial Carrier Compliance Unit, and as the Liaison to the State Division of Highway Traffic Safety.

-Commanded the Drug Interdiction Unit where I trained thousands of police officer throughout the country and in Canada, mostly for the DEA.
+Commanded a Drug Interdiction Unit which made numerous high level arrests and trained thousands of police officers throughout the country and in Canada, mostly for the DEA.

 Served as the Assistant Station Commander, in charge of all scheduling and administration of a Barracks of 40 Troopers and Detectives at three separate Barracks.

 Commanded the southernmost State Police SWAT Team.

 Assigned as the Station Commander in two separate Barracks, led 50 Troopers and Detectives, providing full police services to several municipalities.